Peter Schivarelli: Personal life

 Schivarelli was born in Chicago.
-He attended St. Ignatius College Prep high school and The University of Notre Dame, where he was also a football player from 1969–70. his jersey number was 68.
+He attended St. Ignatius College Prep high school and The University of Notre Dame, where he was also a football player from 1969 to 1970. his jersey number was 68.

 In the 1970s Schivarelli had owned a half share of the Francis J. Dewes House.

 Philanthropy and public service

 In 1982, it was noted that while the city of Chicago had purchased snow-removal vehicles, every ward superintendent except Schivarelli was using the vehicles for personal use.
 Schivarelli had stated that he drove his own car and had used the vehicle to keep open access routes to hospitals in the 43rd ward.

 Schivarelli has been a supporter of the Ara Parseghian Medical Research Foundation, the Hannah & Friends charity and he founded a residential community for people with special needs and disabilities.
 He has received an award from the Lincoln Park conservation association during his tenure as superintendent of the 43rd ward.

 In 2015, Schivarelli and Chicago auctioned a sculpture to benefit families of fallen Chicago Police officers.